Architecture of Angola: Angola’s housing

 Although the government still gives priority to state-funded housing construction, budget constraints caused by the global economic recession continue to limit the government's ability to invest its own resources for the development of housing.
-In order to raise funds to continue the government's housing programme, the State established the Housing Development Assets Fund (FADEH).
+To raise funds to continue the government's housing programme, the State established the Housing Development Assets Fund (FADEH).
 These initiatives, as well as promotion for public-private partnerships and the task force set up to enhance private sector participation in the national urbanism implementation and housing provision, mark opportunities for housing financiers and users along supply chain for housing.
 Future legal changes in the field of land and property should promote private sector investment and generate taxes that can be used to improve the housing sector.
 So far, housing finance and development initiatives have barely affected the lower-income segments of the population, despite the existence of the housing development fund and the legislative system governing cooperatives and microfinance institutions.
 In addition, most of the initiatives are limited to the capital and major urban areas of the country.
 The best practices developed by Kixicredit and other old companies provide opportunities for building and further expansion.